CommodoreOS/PCUAE/README.md

 Any help you need with PCUAE, look on THEC64 Community Fourm: https://thec64community.online

-PCUAE Manager is here is you want it - https://thec64community.online/thread/603/pcuae-manager
+PCUAE Manager is here if you want it - https://thec64community.online/thread/603/pcuae-manager

 Look here for the Quick Startup Guide: https://github.com/CommodoreOS/PCUAE/blob/main/README.md#pcuae-quick-startup-guide